Skip to main content

 Description

-This subject introduces you to the basic concepts and theoretical approaches in International Relations, and it forms the essential foundation for further explorations of the field.
-Introduction to International Relations provides you with a framework for the analysis of contemporary international affairs.
-You will learn a theoretical foundation that allows you to investigate and analyse specific matters in international relations such as war and peace, the state and nationalism, sovereignty and intervention, non-state actors, and human security
+This subject provides a comprehensive introduction to the fundamental concepts and theoretical approaches in International Relations, forming the essential foundation for studies in the field.
+This course gives you a robust framework for analysing contemporary international affairs.
+You will explore critical theoretical foundations that will, in turn, enable you to investigate and critically analyse issues in international relations, including war and peace, state and nationalism, sovereignty and intervention, non-state actors, and human security.
+This subject is designed to equip you with the analytical tools and practical knowledge necessary to understand and work in the field of global politics.

 Subject details